Cultural depictions of lions: Biblical references and Jewish-Christian tradition

+In ancient Jewish art, lions often served as symbolic decorative elements.
+They appear in various media, including sculpture and mosaics, with one typical arrangement placing them symmetrically on either side of a Torah shrine.
+In the modern state of Israel, the lion remains the symbol of the capital city of Jerusalem, emblazoned on both the flag and coat of arms of the city.

 In Christian tradition, Mark the Evangelist, the author of the second gospel is symbolized by the lion of Saint Mark – a figure of courage and monarchy.
 It also represents Jesus' Resurrection (because lions were believed to sleep with open eyes, a comparison with Christ in the tomb), and Christ as king.
 Some Christian legends refer to Saint Mark as "Saint Mark the Lionhearted".
 Legends say that he was fed to the lions and the animals refused to attack or eat him.
 Instead the lions slept at his feet, while he petted them.
 When the Romans saw this, they released him, spooked by the sight.

-The lion is the biblical emblem of the tribe of Judah and later the Kingdom of Judah.
-It is contained within Jacob's blessing to his fourth son in the penultimate chapter of the Book of Genesis, "Judah is a lion's whelp; On prey, my son have you grown.
-He crouches, lies down like a lion, like the king of beasts—who dare rouse him?"
-(Genesis 49:9).
-In the modern state of Israel, the lion remains the symbol of the capital city of Jerusalem, emblazoned on both the flag and coat of arms of the city.
+Christian tradition has associated lions with Christ's resurrection.
+In the Christian text Physiologus, lion cubs are said to be born stillborn and the mothers cares for them until the father returns on the third day to breathe life into them.

 Late antiquity mysticism

-In Gnostic traditions, the Demiurge is depicted as a lion-faced figure ("leontoeides").
-The gnostic concept of the Demiurge is usually that of a malevolent, petty creator of the physical realm, a false deity responsible for human misery and the gross matter than traps the spiritual essence of the soul, and thus an "animal-like" nature.
-As a lion-headed figure, the Demiurge is associated with devouring flames, destroying the souls of humans after they die, as well as with arrogance and callousness.

 A lion-faced figurine is usually associated with the Mithraic mysteries.
 Without any known parallel in classical, Egyptian, or middle-eastern art, what this figure is meant to represent currently is unknown.
 Some have interpreted it to be a representation of Ahriman, of the aforementioned gnostic Demiurge, or of some similar malevolent, tyrannical entity, but it has also been interpreted as some sort of time or season deity, or even a more positive symbol of enlightenment and spiritual transcendence.